lucagior22/obsidian-facultad/Concurrente/Prácticas/Práctica 5.md

 			SELECT
 				-- Entrada auto
 				WHEN (pesoActual + 1 <= 5 and EntradaCamion'Count = 0) =>
-					ACCEPT EntradaAuto do
+					ACCEPT EntradaAuto DO
 						pesoActual := pesoActual + 1;
 					END EntradaAuto;
 			OR
 				-- Entrada camioneta
 				WHEN (pesoActual + 2 <= 5 and EntradaCamion'Count = 0) =>
-					ACCEPT EntradaCamioneta do
+					ACCEPT EntradaCamioneta DO
 						pesoActual := pesoActual + 2;
 					END EntradaCamioneta;
 			OR
 				-- Entrada camion
 				WHEN (pesoActual + 3 <= 5) =>
-					ACCEPT EntradaCamion do
+					ACCEPT EntradaCamion DO
 						pesoActual := pesoActual + 3;
 					END EntradaCamion;
 			OR
 				-- Salida de cualquier vehiculo
-				ACCEPT Salida (Peso: IN Integer) do
+				ACCEPT Salida (Peso: IN Integer) DO
 					pesoActual := pesoActual - Peso;
 				END Salida
 			END SELECT